hlts2/HttpSwift/README.md

 ```

-We can also add parameters.
+You can also add parameters.

 ```swift